mmoessler/illustration-statistical-concepts/cs-lin-reg-ols-01/audios/audio_text.md

 ## Overall

-The figure shows the scatter plot of the values of x and y and the corresponding fitted regression line for one particular realization of the DGP.
+The figure shows the scatter plot of the values of x and y and the corresponding fitted regression line estimated by OLS for one particular realization of the DGP.

-The red shaded area illustrates the range of all fitted regression lines across all realizations for the DGP.
+The red shaded area illustrates the range of all fitted regression lines estimated by OLS across all realizations for the DGP.

 ## Slider 1

-A different realization of the DGP result in a different estimate and thus a different fitted regression line illustrated by the red dashed line.
+A different realization of the DGP results in a different estimate and thus a different fitted regression line estimated by OLS illustrated by the red dashed line.

 ## Slider 2

-Increasing the sample size decreases the range of the different fitted regression lines across different realizations of the DGP illustrated by the red shaded area.
+Increasing the sample size decreases the range of the different fitted regression lines estimated by OLS across different realizations of the DGP illustrated by the red shaded area.

 # Figure 2

-...
+## Overall

+The figure shows the scatter plot of the valus of x and the fitted residuals of a simple linear regression model estimated by OLS.

+Note, since the estimated parameters includes an intercept and slope parameter, the fitted residuals have a mean equal to zero and are uncorrelated with x by construction of the OLS estimator.

+## Slider 1

+A different realization of the DGP results in a different estimate and thus a different fitted residual estimated by OLS illustrated by the scatterplot.

+## Slider 2

+Increasing the sample size increases the number of fitted residuals estimated by OLS.

 # Figure 3